sheerapi/sheerapi/README.md

 - 💬 Ask me about **C#**

-- ⚡ Fact **The Sun is at an average distance of about 93,000,000 miles**
+- ⚡ Fact: **The Sun is at an average distance of about 93,000,000 miles**

 <h3 align="left">Languages and Tools:</h3>